Alaska payment conspiracy

-The Conspiracy
+The conspiracy

-The Orkney supposedly sank in the Baltic Sea, on route to St. Petersburg from London, the then capital of the Russian Empire.
+The Orkney supposedly sank in the Baltic Sea, en route from London to St. Petersburg, then the capital of the Russian Empire.
 Alexander Keith, who was known by several aliases, including William Thompson, had experience previously exploding ships to claim insurance money in Europe.
 His most well-known was that of the Mosel which occurred later.
 It has also been suggested that Keith may have been involved in the sinking of at least two other ships - the SS City of Boston and the Marie Victoria.

-Russian politician, Vladimir Zhirinovsky, of the Liberal Democratic Party of Russia has brought up these claims, as well as the bribery related to the deal.
+In 2014, Russian politician, Vladimir Zhirinovsky, of the Liberal Democratic Party of Russia has brought up these claims, as well as the bribery related to the deal.

 Explanation

 There are several pieces of evidence that contradict this conspiracy theory.

 As a start, the money was used to buy railroad equipment that was intended for Kursk-Kiev, Ryazan, Kozlovsky, Moscow-Ryazan and other railway lines.
 This suggests the funds were spent immediately, suggesting that it would not be possible for it to have been sent in gold.

 Secondly, according to the conspiracy theory, the Orkney exploded before the money was due.
-It is claimed that the ship was sunk in mid-July 1868, while the payment was supposed to be delivered on the 1st August 1868.
+It is claimed that the ship was sunk in mid-July 1868, while the payment was supposed to be delivered on 1 August 1868.
 Furthermore, there is no record of a ship called the Orkney going missing, only a similarly named ship called Orkney Lass, which was registered after the events as still in operation and was supposedly travelling to South America that year, not St. Petersburg.
 No gold has ever been found in the Baltic Sea.

 Lastly, bombs were very complicated to make at the time and Keith Jr. would spend a lot of time to prepare one.
-There are also conflicting stories about how Keith became involved - one story claims he was approached while living in Germany, the other says he thought of the scheme while working as a stevedore in England.
+There are also conflicting stories about how Keith became involved—one story claims he was approached while living in Germany, the other says he thought of the scheme while working as a stevedore in England.
 Finally, there is a lack of evidence to connect Keith to the bombing, only that he was involved in the Mosel bombing a decade later.